Squarific/TiledCanvas/readme.md

 The default settings are:

     {
-        chunkSize: 256 //The amount of pixels each chunk is wide and high }
+        chunkSize: 256, //The amount of pixels each chunk is wide and high
+        fadeTime: 500   //The time images fade when loading from external source }

 ## Example